No. You may visit the Embassy anytime from 9:00 a.m. to 2:00 p.m., Mondays to Fridays except holidays.

 Processing of visa applications takes ten (10) working days after the receipt of COMPLETE requirements, EXCEPT for visa-required nationals for whom prior authority from the Department of Foreign Affairs is required for issuance of visas.
 (Visa-required nationals are those who need a visa to visit the Philippines – please see no. 1.)
 There is also no fixed period for securing prior authority.
 In all cases, the Embassy offers no assurance that you will be granted a visa.

 Someone from the Philippines is visiting me here in Norway / Finland / Iceland / Sweden.
 How can they get a visa?

-Please ask the embassy of your country covering in the Philippines.
+Please ask the embassy or consulate of your country covering the Philippines.
 The Philippine Embassy in Norway is not involved in the issuance of visas to those wishing to visit the Nordic countries.

 I want to stay in the Philippines more than the 30 visa-free days that I’m allowed.
 Should I get a visa from the Embassy?

 You may do either of the following: (1) apply for a visa at our Embassy for a maximum 59-day stay, or (2) apply to extend your stay directly with the Bureau of Immigration while already in the Philippines and prior to the expiration of your 30 visa-free days.